OSK Holdings

-OSK Holdings Berhad (OSK) is a public listed company on the Main Board of Bursa Malaysia Securities Berhad.
-Despite its public-listing status, it is 80.76% owned by individuals with the majority owned by its CEO Ong Leong Huat.
-OSK has diversified away from its stockbroking business to include investment banking activities which is carried out under its investment bank subsidiary, OSK Investment Bank Berhad.
+OSK Holdings Berhad (OSK) is a publicly listed company on the Main Board of Bursa Malaysia Securities Berhad.
+Despite its public-listing status, it is 80.76% owned by individuals, with the majority owned by its Executive Chairman Ong Leong Huat.
+OSK has diversified away from its stockbroking business and investment banking activities to now focus on property development and manufacturing.